l975421700/DEEPICE_python_courses/README.md

 ## Preparation

-For students who attended Finse winter school, you need to go through the file "reproduce results of Gaursaud et al. 2021.ipynb" in the folder 'preparation_for_awi_training'.
+For students who attended Finse winter school, you need to go through the file in the folder 'preparation_for_awi_training'.

 For students who didn't, please go through the files in the folders 'preparation_for_newcomers' and then 'preparation_for_awi_training'